NIWC-Intern-Team/Blank-NET/README.md

-# GUSV-NET
+# BLANK-NET

-A CLI tool for the GUSV to display and record network metrics.
-GUSV-NET assists GUSV test operators with features that allow analysis of network metrics and control of network configuration.
+A CLI tool for the BLANK to display and record network metrics.
+BLANK-NET assists BLANK test operators with features that allow analysis of network metrics and control of network configuration.

 ### Dependencies
 This program required dependencies are listed below: